 II.
-SCOPE
+Scope

 The TMCC Sexual Misconduct Policy applies to any instance in which any TMCC student or employee is alleged to have engaged in sexual misconduct against anyone (e.g., a student, employee, or third party such as a visiting athlete, guest speaker, or contractor), regardless of the complainant's or respondent's sex, gender, sexual orientation, or gender identity.
 The college will respond to any complaint of sexual misconduct, including conduct alleged to have occurred during breaks, leaves of absence, or periods of dismissal, whether on or off campus.
 The disciplinary process is available as an option while a respondent remains a student at TMCC.
-With the agreement of the Dean of Students and the Academic Dean or CTE Director disciplinary action may be taken against a student who has graduated and is alleged to have committed a violation while a student.
+With the agreement of the Vice President for Student Affairs and the dean of the respondent's college or school, disciplinary action may be taken against a student who has graduated and is alleged to have committed a violation while a student.